Investing in Industrial Cameras with Basler AG

 When it comes to assessing the extent to which Basler is involved in “machine vision” or “computer vision”, we’re getting some mixed signals.
 At least a few John-in-Mumbai research firms place Basler in the same grouping as Isra Vision and Cognex which are all labeled “3D Machine Vision” companies.
 However when it comes to the key competitors that Basler lists, Cognex and Isra Vision are nowhere to be found.
 If we try and just assess the situation using common sense, computer vision comes in the form of cameras that produce digital imagery that can then be analyzed by artificial intelligence (AI) algorithms.
 The ability to capture imagery falls solely on the back of the camera being used, so industrial cameras would be considered a “picks and shovels” play on computer vision.

-In the case of Cognex, we see 82% of their revenues coming from “factory automation” which is their largest and fastest growing market.
+In the case of Cognex, we see 82% of their revenues coming from “factory automation” which is their largest and fastest-growing market.
 On the other hand, Basler is involved in a much broader set of applications.
 As long as they’re able to capture the imagery then it’s easy enough to then apply AI algorithms to all this big data.
-Their primary concern should be that they stay ahead of the curve in the fast moving world of camera technologies – which brings us to our next point.
+Their primary concern should be that they stay ahead of the curve in the fast-moving world of camera technologies – which brings us to our next point.

 We’re not quite sure how zee Germans decide upon what dividend policies to use, but here in ‘Murica we would typically favor reinvesting profits back into a growing company to accelerate growth as opposed to buying back shares or paying dividends.
 In the case of Basler, you’re going to get a bit of each.
 They’ve been buying back shares since 2014 and will continue to do so until 2019.
-Dividends have been paid since 2011 in varying amounts which represents some of their leftover cash after investing around 14% of sales into research and development (R&D).
+Dividends have been paid since 2015 in varying amounts which represent some of their leftover cash after investing around 14% of sales into research and development (R&D).
 As you would expect from a company that pays dividends, they’re a profitable, geographically diversified business with around 40% of revenues coming from Asia.
 Speaking of diversification, we noted that the company mentions “gender quotas” in their 2016 annual report which should be a big red flag for any investor who believes that shareholders are best served by companies who hire the best person for the job regardless of their physical characteristics.

 Shares of Basler have seen quite the run up this year to coincide with their spectacular growth in revenues which may deter many investors from opening a position in this $820 million company.
 Like Isra Vision, Basler would make for a great bolt-on acquisition for any large firm looking to enter the machine vision space with a profitable business that has solid financials and consistent growth.
 Couple that with the currency exposure you get to the Euro in either case and it’s a great way to invest in new technologies without having to pay the price premium that a firm like Cognex commands at the moment.
-If you want to buy shares in either ISR Vision or Basler AG, you’ll need to open up an account with Interactive Brokers.